Biharmonic Pseudo-Riemannian submersions from 3-manifolds: PRELIMINARIES

-where $R^{B}$ is the curvature tensor of $B^{n}$ .
-We say that a smooth map $ \varphi $ is a biharmonic map (or $2$-harmonic map) if its bitension field vanishes (see \cite{JI},\cite{sasahara}).
-Harmonic maps are clearly biharmonic.
+where $R^{B}$ is the curvature tensor of $B^{n}$ (see \cite{DONGOU}, \cite {JI}, \cite{sasahara}).
+A smooth map $\varphi $ is a biharmonic map (or $2$ -harmonic map) if its bitension field vanishes (see \cite{JI}, \cite {sasahara}).
+By definition, a harmonic map is clearly biharmonic map.
 Non harmonic maps are called proper biharmonic maps.